CUH Logo

 Common questions asked about morphine

 No. Morphine is given for different sorts of moderate and severe pain for a short or longer time.
-If you have cancer, treatment with morphine may be needed to allow you to live as pain free as possible.
+If you have cancer, treatment with morphine may be needed to allow you to live as comfortably as possible.
 Morphine can be taken as long as it’s needed and the dose can be changed over time.

-Addition is very rare when morphine is used for pain relief, under the guidance of your doctor.
-If you no longer need your morphine, the dose can be gradually and safely reduced by your doctor.
-Morphine should not be stopped abruptly.
+Addition is very rare when morphine is used for pain relief, under the guidance of your doctor or nurse.
+If you no longer need your morphine, the dose can be gradually and safely reduced by your doctor or nurse.

 Some people find that doing certain activities, such as having a bath or going for a walk brings on the pain.
 Your doctor or nurse may suggest you try taking a dose of short-acting morphine 30 minutes before starting an activity brings on the pain.